-- 1. An out player is a player who has been deemed out and outside the court. - 2.
-Once out of the court, an out player must take their place in the queue, behind any other teammates who have been eliminated earlier in the set. - 3.
-Out players in the queue can retrieve balls from the outside of the court, as long as they do not leave their designated area and they activate it following the rules applied to retrievers. - 4.
+- 1. An out player is a player who has been eliminated and is queuing in the outbox. - 2.
 Out players must not throw balls or interfere with the path of a live ball.
-Any violation determined to be intentional player interference will result in a yellow card for the offending player. - 5.
-After a catch, players from the queue return to play in the order they were put out.
+Any violation determined to be intentional player interference will result in a yellow card for the offending player. - 3.
+After a catch, players from the queue return to play in the order they were eliminated.
 A player who enters out of turn receives a penalty set, and must immediately exit the court to the penalty box and their team loses the chance to put an out player back into play.